-2. Summary information School Ladybridge Primary School Academic Year 2021/22 Total PP budget (based on summer 2021 data) £ 77,715 Date of most recent PP Review September 2021 Total number of pupils 146 Number of pupils eligible for PP 51 (34%) Date for next internal review of this strategy September 2022

-4. Ba arriers to future attainment (for pupils eligible for PP, including high ability) In-sch nool barriers E. Summer 2021 Teacher Assessment pupil progress data shows that non-pupil premium children achieved higher than pupil premium children.
-F. On entry to Reception children are below national expectations across all areas of learning, (low basleine).
-G. On entry to KS1 Pupil Premium children are below national expectations across all areas of learning, significant progress was made in 2020-21, however most of the children have had 6 months out of school due to Covid-19 resulting in low entry to year 1 and from year 1 to year 2.
-Another lockdown in spring 2021 has affected this group negatively as well. Н. Emotional Health and Well-being of Pupil Premium children.
+1. Summary information School Ladybridge Primary School Academic Year 2021/22 Total PP budget (based on summer 2021 data) £ 77,715 Date of most recent PP Review September 2021 Total number of pupils 146 Number of pupils eligible for PP 51 (34%) Date for next internal review of this strategy September 2022 rriers to future attainment (for pupils eligible for PP, including high ability) ool barriers Α. Summer 2021 Teacher Assessment pupil progress data shows that non-pupil premium children achieved higher than pupil premium children. В. On entry to Reception children are below national expectations across all areas of learning, (low basleine).
+C. On entry to KS1 Pupil Premium children are below national expectations across all areas of learning, significant progress was made in 2020-21, however most of the children have had 6 months out of school due to Covid-19 resulting in low entry to year 1 and from year 1 to year 2.
+Another lockdown in spring 2021 has affected this group negatively as well.

-• E. A number of Pupil premium children were also identified as having Special Education Needs, (SEN support). • F. Behaviour issues are rare however there is still a small group of pupils (mostly eligible for PP) who are not achieving ARE due to Social, Emotional Mental Health difficulties, these Pupil Premium children work with the Pastoral Manager throughout the year.
-Some of these children have two or more barriers: e.g. pupil premium and are on the SEND register; children with Social, Emotional and Mental Health difficulties, have experienced ACEs, currently experience DV in the home, are Looked After, have parents who misuse substances etc. • G. Low outcomes for children at the end of Key Stage 1 show that children are not Key Stage 2 ready. • H. Year 3 children need to be prepared for the times table test in year 4 June 2022, (61% of PP are currently on track, the 39% will need support). barriers (issues which also require action outside school, such as low attendance rates) l.
-Due to Covid-19 it is not possible to calculate whether there is a gap in attendance between pupil premium and non-pupil premium children, however historically there has been.
+Emotional Health and Well-being of Pupil Premium children. • E. A A number of Pupil premium children were also identified as having Special Education Needs, (SEN support).
+N C Behaviour issues are rare however there is still a small group of pupils (mostly eligible for PP) who are not achieving ARE due to Social, Emotional Mental Health difficulties, these Pupil Premium children work with the Pastoral Manager throughout the year.
+Some of these children have two or more barriers: e.g. pupil premium and are on the SEND register; children with Social, Emotional and Mental Health difficulties, these DV in the home, are Looked After, have parents who misuse substances etc. • G. L Low outcomes for children at the end of Key Stage 1 show that children are not Key Stage 2 ready. • H. Y Year 3 children need to be prepared for the times table test in year 4 June 2022, (61% of PP are currently on track, the 39% will need support).
+External ba arriers (issues which also require action outside school, such as low attendance rates) Due to Covid-19 it is not possible to calculate whether there is a gap in attendance between pupil premium and non-pupil premium children, however historically there has been.
 We therefore need to monitor this carefully.
-J. Some Pupil Premium children come to school hungry, (not having had breakfast), we give out 29 food boxes each week to families and often issue food bank vouchers.
-K. Mobility of pupils puts Ladybridge in the bottom centile for stability.
-L. We continue to have a number of international new arrivals entitled to pupil premium funding due to asylum or refugee status F D ired outcomes
+Some Pupil Premium children come to school hungry, (not having had breakfast), we give out 29 food boxes each week to families and often issue food bank vouchers. К. М Mobility of pupils puts Ladybridge in the bottom centile for stability.
+L. V We continue to have a number of international new arrivals entitled to pupil premium funding due to asylum or refugee status